Davidevlops/JS-DSA/graph-algorithms.md

 ## Breadth-First Search (BFS)

-**Breadth-First Search** Breadth-First Search (BFS) is a fundamental algorithm used for traversing or searching through tree or graph data structures.
+**Breadth-First Search (BFS)** Breadth-First Search  is a fundamental algorithm used for traversing or searching through tree or graph data structures.
 It starts at a selected node (called the source or root) and explores all of its neighbor nodes at the present depth level before moving on to nodes at the next depth level.

 ### A Visual Example Breadth-First Search